Volo City DC Kickball Rules

 Kickball wins are worth 2 points, Flip Cup wins are worth 1 point

 *Playoff seating is based on TOTAL POINTS from the season*

-- You CAN throw the ball at base runners but NO head shots
+You CANNOT throw the ball at base runners

 *Teams without the minimum players will forfeit after 10 minutes from their designated start time

 *Playoffs ONLY – At the beginning of each game, both teams MUST submit a written list of their batting order to the ref*

 **All teams make the playoffs at the end of the season (unless you forfeit 2x)**

 Field of play will equal the dimensions of a standard softball field.

 Volo City will provide equipment.
 This will consist of a GLOWING(!!!) rubber soccer/kickball ball, bases and cones.